Overview

 Prerequisites

-- API Credentials (API key and webhook secret key) from dashboard
+• API credentials (API key and webhook secret key)

-- A mobile app project (Android, iOS, Flutter, or React Native)
+• Mobile app project (Android, iOS, or Flutter)

 Dashboard Setup